Changes to plastic recycling from October 2024

 If you live in a flat or apartment, where you share recycling bins with your neighbours, you can now recycle plastic pots, tubs and trays in the mixed recycling bin.
 The signage and stickers on the bin may not change straight away but these will be updated from October 2024.

 Lids from plastic bottles fall off the bottles during the separating process and end up getting mixed in with the glass which can ruin the glass recycling.
 If you can easily remove a lid from a plastic bottle, please remove it and place it in your general waste bin.
+If the lid is attached to the bottle, make sure it is securely fastened before recycling it.
+Large lids such as butter tubs and ice cream can be recycled.

 Take a tour and learn more about recycling